Making an employee quit is way more difficult than hiring an employee.

 7. Train an employee for their role:

-This will make the employee understand about the scenario that no more they are needed in the team.
+This will make the employee understand the scenario that no more they are needed in the team.
 Hitting their ego is one way to make them quit their job on their own.

 8. Use office policies as your trump card: